Neural Network Acceptability Judgments: Conclusion

 \section{Conclusion}

 This work offers resources and baselines for the study of semi-supervised machine learning for acceptability judgments.
-Most centrally, we introduce the first large-scale corpus of acceptability judgments, making it possible to train and evaluate modern neural networks on this task.
+Most centrally, we introduce CoLA, the first large-scale corpus of acceptability judgments, making it possible to train and evaluate modern neural networks on this task.
 In baseline experiments, we find that a network trained on our artificial real/fake task, combined with ELMo-style word representations, outperforms other available models, but remains far from human performance.

-Much work remains to be done to implement the agenda described in Section \ref{objectives}.
-To provide stronger evidence on the Poverty of the Stimulus Argument, we hope for future work to test the performance of a broader range of effective candidate low-bias machine learning models, and to investigate how much can be gained by explicitly introducing specific forms of grammatical knowledge into models.
+Much work remains to be done to implement the agenda described in Section \ref{sec:discussion}.
+There is much untapped potential in the acceptability classification task as a fine-grained evaluation tool and as a test of the Poverty of the Stimulus Argument.
+We hope for future work to test the performance of a broader range of new effective low-bias machine learning models on CoLA, and to investigate further what grammatical principles these models do and do not learn.